James Theodore Holly: Religious career

 Holly studied theology and received holy orders.
 Ordered a deacon on 17 June 1855 at St. Mathew's Church in Detroit, he was ordained a priest on 2 January 1856 in New Haven, Connecticut.
 Meanwhile, Holly co-founded the Protestant Episcopal Society for Promoting the Extension of the Church Among Colored People, which worked to have the General Convention adopt a position against slavery and eventually became the Union of Black Episcopalians.

-Rev. Holly served as rector of St. Luke's Church, New Haven, Connecticut, from 1856 until 1861, during which time he made several trips to Haiti, the world's first black republic.
+Holly served as rector of St. Luke's Church, New Haven, Connecticut, from 1856 until 1861, during which time he made several trips to Haiti, the world's first black republic.
 In 1857, he published a series of lectures as Vindication of the Capacity of the Negro Race for Self Governance and Civilized Progress and in 1859 he lobbied Congressman Frank Blair for funds to establish the emigrant colony.
 However, that was denied, and the Board of Missions also denied his fund-raising requests.

-Rev. Holly resigned his position in New Haven in 1861, in order to lead 110 African Americans and Canadians to Haiti.
+Holly resigned his position in New Haven in 1861, in order to lead 110 African Americans and Canadians to Haiti.
 Two weeks after his arrival, on June 13, 1861, President Geffrard signed a document declaring Holly a Haitian citizen.
 However, yellow fever, typhoid, malaria and poor living conditions plagued the emigrants.
 Holly lost his mother, wife and two of his children, among the forty-three prospective settlers who died during the first year.
 Many of the emigrants returned to the United States, despite the American Civil War.